subirkumarparida/Crowd-counting/README.md

 Implementation of "CSRNet: Dilated convolutional neural networks for understanding the highly congested scenes.
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pages 1091–1100, 2018."

-# File Descriptions
+# File Structure

-- Shanghai_Tech:
+- Shanghai_Tech: The Shanghai Tech dataset consisting of part_A and part_B datasets
-- CSRNet_1.ipynb:
+- CSRNet_1.ipynb: The CSRNet model trained and tested on the Shanghai_Tech part_A dataset
-- CSRNet_1.ipynb:
+- CSRNet_1.ipynb: The CSRNet model trained and tested on the Shanghai_Tech part_B dataset

 # Dataset